Rolling after-tax money in 401(k) to a Roth IRA

 Rolling over after-tax money to a Roth IRA

-If you have after-tax money in your traditional 401(k), 403(b), or other workplace retirement savings account, you can roll it over to a Roth IRA without paying taxes, as long as certain rules are met.
+If you have after-tax money in your traditional 401(k), 403(b), or other workplace retirement savings account, you can roll over the original contribution amounts to a Roth IRA without paying taxes, as long as certain rules are met.
 (Note: Your plan's terms will determine when and how money is distributable.
 Please review your plan document or summary plan description for more information about disbursements from the plan.)

-According to IRS guidance, you can roll after-tax money to a Roth IRA and pre-tax money to a traditional IRA and avoid creating taxable income.
+According to IRS guidance, you can roll pre-tax money to a traditional IRA and after-tax money to a Roth IRA and avoid creating taxable income.
 As with any decisions with potential tax implications, always consult a tax advisor to decide if it’s the right move for you.
 The IRS allows for a few different scenarios—but not all may be allowed by your plan.

-In the most straightforward scenario, the entire account balance would be rolled out of the workplace plan, sending after-tax contributions to a Roth IRA and pre-tax contributions and earnings to a traditional IRA.
+In the most straightforward scenario, you would roll over the entire account balance out of the workplace plan and direct the after-tax contributions to a Roth IRA and pre-tax contributions and earnings to a traditional IRA.

-If the plan allows partial withdrawals and does track each source balance separately, one could take a rollover of just the after-tax source balance, which includes both the after-tax contributions and all of the associated earnings.
-Again, the after-tax balance would go to a Roth IRA while earnings would go to a traditional IRA.
+If the plan allows partial withdrawals and allows source-specific withdrawals, one could take a rollover of just the after-tax source balance, which includes both the after-tax contributions and all of the associated earnings.
+Again, the after-tax balance could go to a Roth IRA while earnings would go to a traditional IRA.

 Important note: Any partial withdrawals may affect eligibility for net unrealized appreciation treatment on appreciated employer stock held in the plan.

 Contributions made before 1987 are treated differently than those made after 1987.
-Unlike post-1986 employee contributions, pre-1987 employee contributions may be distributed without taking a taxable disbursement of the associated earnings.
+Pre-1987 employee contributions may be distributed without taking a taxable disbursement of the associated earnings.
 If you have contributions from 1986 or before, consult your tax advisor for more information.

 Investment choices.
 A Roth IRA may provide more investment choices than are typically available in an employer's plan, although an employer's plan may also offer institutionally priced investments and/or customized plan options not available in an IRA.

 Required distributions.
 There are no required minimum distributions (RMDs) from a Roth IRA during your lifetime.
-Once you reach age 70½, however, you will need to start taking distributions from a 401(k) including those contributions and earnings recordkept as Roth contributions to the plan, unless you are still working at the company.
+However, once you reach age 73,2 unless you are still working at the company, you will need to start taking distributions from a 401(k) including Roth contributions to the plan.
+Note: Starting January 1, 2024, you will no longer need to take RMDs from Roth 401(k) source balances as a result of SECURE Act 2.0.

 Some employers offer a Roth 401(k) option and also allow participants to convert after-tax contributions into an in-plan Roth account, so check with your employer to see if it is an option.
 In some cases, it may make sense to roll over your after-tax contributions to a Roth inside your plan rather than outside.
 Know that the benefits of a Roth IRA listed here—including investment choices, no RMDs, and potentially greater flexibility—may not apply to your company plan's Roth 401(k) option.